SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

   </code>
 </pre>

-Now todo-app structure is ready goto browser and refresh it, you will see like below html page
+Now, the todo-app structure is ready goto browser and refresh it, you will see like below HTML page.

 <img class="border" src="{{'/assets/images/posts/todo-app/todo-app.png' | prepend: site.baseurl}}" alt="Todo-app basic structure">